VA vs. USDA Loans: Which Program Is Right for You?

 Eligibility Requirements

-VA Loan: Requires military service (honorable discharge or equivalent).
-Service length depends on era of service (typically 90 days to 24 months).
-No income limits.
+VA Loan: Requires military service with honorable discharge or equivalent.
+Service length depends on the era served, typically 90 days to 24 months.
+No income limits apply.

-USDA Loan: Open to anyone (veteran or not).
+USDA Loan: Open to anyone regardless of veteran status.
 No military service required.
 Income must not exceed 115% of the county's median income.
-For a family of four, this typically caps out at $80,000-$120,000 depending on county.
+For a family of four, this typically ranges from $80,000 to $120,000, depending on location.

-Winner: Tie (but different) - VA requires military service; USDA requires income limits.
-Different populations benefit.
+Winner: Tie (but different) - VA demands military service.
+USDA imposes income limits.
+Different populations benefit from each program.

 What This Means